juripero/ryft-server/search/README.md

 ## Import search backends

-Here is a trick how to register search engines:
+Here is a trick how to register search engines, just use unused import for side effects:

 ```
 import (